 Prices of the electronic alternatives are higher than mercury thermometers.
 However, the electronic devices have additional features such as automated temperature recording, alarm systems, real-time process monitoring and feedback systems.
 Thus, the prices cannot be compared directly.
 In fact, the advantage of electronic reading for example is one of the drivers for replacing mercury thermometers with electronic devices.
 Due to the additional features customers are willing to pay a higher price for the electronic devices (Lassen et al., 2010).
-No information is available to quantify the value of these additional features and to deduct it from the investment costs of the
+No information is available to quantify the value of these additional features and to deduct it from the investment costs of the electronic alternatives.
+Therefore, the costs associated with the transitioning from a mercury thermometer to an electronic alternative are likely to be overestimated.

-&lt;sup>81 Amongst additional features are higher precision and automation offered by electronic thermometers.
+&lt;sup>83 Amongst additional features are higher precision and automation offered by electronic thermometers.
 These advantages can result in additional savings in industrial applications, e.g. lower operational costs due to the use of less energy to, for example, heat large industrial volumes to a certain temperature.
-Automatic reading and data storage are likely to reduce the need for labour due to less time spent to collect temperature readings manually and additional savings associated with reducing human reading errors.
-Automated temperature feedback mechanisms might result in higher efficiency of reactions, or to a better quality of the end-product.
-Temperature alarm systems (and to a certain extent automated temperature feedback mechanisms) might substantially reduce the risks of damage.
-All these benefits may have substantial value, however, whether these additional functions are of importance depends on the application (see also Annex 5b).